Bottom-fixed offshore wind

 COME3T

-Committee of experts for offshore renewable energies environmental issues
+Committee of experts for offshore renewable energies environmental and socio-economic issues

 In progress

-Design of floating wind turbines and impacts of energetic steep and breaking waves
+Design of offshore wind turbines and impact of extreme and breaking waves

 ECUME